 Don't expect a lot of big strategic changes to come to T-Mobile USAThe wireless carrier, which is a distant fourth-place player in an industry dominated by Verizon Wireless and AT&T, has the right plan in place to return to growth -- it just needs to execute, Legere told CNET in an interview today.
 "There are no real missing components in the arsenal," he said of the turnaround strategy.
 T-Mobile continues to face challenges in catching up to its rivals and slowing down the loss of its most lucrative contract customers.
 A few months ago, the carrier set out a new roadmap to upgrade its network, move to 4G LTE, and introduce more aggressive mobile device plans as it works to curb its losses.
-Legere doesn't intend to mess with the plan, saying that he wants, rather, to simply add a "maniacal focus" on execution.
-That includes bringing back the "coolness" factor to T-Mobile, which he believes the company still embodies and which has allowed it to stand out from its larger competitors. taking the reins.
+Legere doesn't intend to mess with the plan, saying that he wants, rather, to simply add a "maniacal focus" on execution. taking the reins.